Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Source: Broward County Records, Taxes and Treasury Division16

 The Broward County Property Appraiser’s website is the most convenient source for property records within the county.
-The Property Search tool allows citizens to look for property records by name, address, or folio number.
+The Property Search Tool allows citizens to look for property records by name, address, or folio number.

 A screenshot from the Broward County Property Appraiser website displaying the property parcel result page with information such as the property summary that includes property ID, owners, address, neighborhood, property use, millage code, and an image of the property.